Kosovo hits Serbia, Bosnia with 100 percent customs fees after Interpol snub

 President Aleksandar Vucic called a meeting of Serbia’s National Security Council to review the tariffs.

-“This is the biggest blow to the regional free trade zone,” said Bosnia’s Foreign Trade and Economic Relations Minister Mirko Sarovic.

-Bosnia, Kosovo and Serbia along with Albania, Montenegro and Moldova are part of the Central European Free Trade Agreement (CEFTA) set up to help ex-communist states harmonize their economic and legal systems with the demands of the European Union.
+Bosnia, Kosovo and Serbia - along with Albania, Montenegro and Moldova - are part of the Central European Free Trade Agreement (CEFTA) set up to help ex-communist states harmonize their economic and legal systems with EU demands.

+The EU’s foreign policy chief, Federica Mogherini, said Kosovo’s move was a clear violation of CEFTA and of the spirit of the Stabilisation and Association Agreement between the European Union and Kosovo.

+“The Kosovo government has to immediately revoke these decisions,” Mogherini said in a statement.

 Two weeks ago Kosovo imposed a 10 percent import tax on goods coming from Serbia and Bosnia.
 The European Union has urged Pristina to reverse that decision.